herrcristi/small-cpp-utils/README.md

 #

 -   base64 (quick functions for base64 encode & decode)
--   quick_hash (a quick hash function for buffers and null termination strings)
+-   qhash (a quick hash function for buffers and null termination strings)
 -   util functions (like small::icasecmp for use with map, set, etc)

 #